-Garmin Venu 3S smartwatch on a woman's wrist with AMOLED display showing health metrics, illustrating fitness and lifestyle use
+Best Garmin watches for women: Venu 3S smartwatch on a woman's wrist showing AMOLED display with health metrics and training data

 Best Garmin Watches For Women (2026): Smaller Cases, Women’s Health Metrics, and Designer Colorways